 Do I need a permit to hike to Machu Picchu?

-Psst...
-Inca Trail 2026 permits drop in October.
-Spots are limited – book now to avoid missing out!
+Inca Trail 2026 permits drop in November.
+Spots are limited – book now to secure your trek.

-You'll need a permit if you hike the iconic Inca Trail.
-Permits are limited, so it's important to book early to get a spot.
+You'll need a permit to hike the Peru's legenadary Inca Trail.
+Permits are limited and sell out fast, so it's important to book early to secure your spot.

-If you'd rather not worry about securing a permit, you could opt for the lesser-known Quarry Trail or the Salkantay Trek – both offer incredible Andean scenery and the chance to visit Machu Picchu after the trek.
+If you'd rather not worry about permits, you could opt for the lesser-known Quarry Trail or the Salkantay Trek – both offer incredible Andean scenery and the chance to visit Machu Picchu after the trek.

 Inca Trail permit info

 There are only 500 permits available each day – 200 are for tourists, and the rest are for guides, porters and support crew.
-Per Peruvian law, all Inca Trail trekkers must go with a licensed guide, so you'll need to book with a registered operator.
+Peruvian authorities have made it compulsory for all Inca Trail trekkers to be accompanied by a licensed guide, so you'll need to book with a registered operator.

-When you book with Intrepid, we’ll take care of the permit for you – just make sure you have your passport details ready when you book.
+When you book with us, we’ll take care of the permit for you.
+Just make sure you have your passport details ready at the time of booking.

-Permits are first-come, first-served, so try to book in advance.
+Permits are first-come, first-served, so try to book as early as possible.
 We typically secure your permit within two working days of getting all your information.

 Got questions about Machu Picchu?